 The series proved to be a smashing success, and helped to popularize a now-iconic character.
 Other series soon followed suit with in style and tone.
 Actors lined up to portray Batman and Robin's playful villains, everyone from Vincent Price to Zsa Zsa Gabor.
 The show made Adam West and Burt Ward — not to mention Yvonne Craig, Julie Newmar and others — household names.
 It spawned toys, costumes, albums and other tie-ins.

 Today, Batman is as American as apple pie and baseball.
 But we bet some of the following tidbits will surprise you.
-Here some some fascinating facts to celebrate the 50th anniversary.
+Here some some fascinating facts on the caped crusader.

 Adam West was discovered in a Nestle's Quik ad